ayomidebajo/sendIT/README.md

 This project is built with Rust

 Special thanks to @vishaltelangre for his project on searching files!
 I implemented his logic and remixed it for this project.
+Here is the link to the repo https://github.com/vishaltelangre/ff and also on crates.io https://crates.io/crates/find-files

 Videos on how to use this project coming soon!